Lightprotocol/light-protocol/examples/browser/nextjs/README.md

-A minimal React app, showcasing the basic use of `@lightprotocol/stateless.js` in a browser environment.
+This project demonstrates how to use `@lightprotocol/stateless.js` to interact with the ZK Compression API in a browser environment.

 0. Build the Monorepo.